Poland, NATO say missile strike wasn’t a Russian attack

 U.K. Prime Minister Rishi Sunak said: “This is the cruel and unrelenting reality of Putin’s war.”

 Ukrainian President Volodymyr Zelenskyy called it “a very significant escalation.”
-On the other end of the spectrum, China was among those calling for calm and restraint.
+On the other end of the spectrum, China called for calm and restraint.

-Damage from the aerial assault in Ukraine was extensive and swaths of the country were plunged into darkness.
-Zelenskyy said about 10 million people lost power but tweeted overnight that 8 million were subsequently reconnected, with repair crews laboring through the night.
+Damage in Ukraine from the aerial assault was extensive and swaths of the country were without power.
+Zelenskyy said about 10 million people lost electricity but tweeted overnight that 8 million were subsequently reconnected, with repair crews laboring through the night.
 Previous Russian strikes had already destroyed an estimated 40% of the country’s energy infrastructure.

-The missile landed in the Polish farming village of Przewodow near the border with Ukraine.

 The Russian bombardment also affected neighboring Moldova.
 It reported massive power outages after the strikes in Ukraine disconnected a power line to the small nation.